iterative/dvc/README.md

 Create a virtualenv, for example, at `~/.environments/dvc` by `mkdir -p ~/.environments/dvc; virtualenv ~/.environments/dvc` or use `virtualenvwrapper`.

 ```
+# if you use virtualenvwrapper
 workon dvc

+# otherwise:
+source ~/.environments/dvc/bin/activate

 pip install -r requirements.txt

+# happy coding!
 ```

 # Building